Nkamenyin/airbnb-clone-project/README.md

 * Users (guests) can write multiple Reviews, each tied to a specific Property they stayed in.
 * Each Booking has one associated Payment, made by the guest who booked it.

+Feature Breakdown:
+1. API Documentation
+Comprehensive API documentation ensures developers understand how to interact with the backend services, making integration with frontend apps and third-party tools seamless and efficient.
+It promotes collaboration and helps maintain consistency across the project.

+2. User Authentication
+User authentication secures the platform by verifying identities through sign-up, login, and session management.
+It enables role-based access control, ensuring hosts and guests have the right permissions to manage their respective features safely.

+3. Property Management
+This feature allows hosts to create, update, and manage their property listings, including details like photos, descriptions, pricing, and availability.
+It is crucial for showcasing accommodations and enabling guests to find suitable places to stay.

+4. Booking System
+The booking system handles reservation requests, checks property availability, and confirms stays, ensuring smooth coordination between guests and hosts.
+It manages the entire lifecycle of a booking, from search to cancellation.

+5. Payment Processing
+Payment processing securely handles transactions between guests and hosts, managing payments, refunds, and status updates.
+It is vital for building trust and ensuring that financial operations are reliable and transparent.

+6. Review System
+The review system allows guests to rate and provide feedback on their stays, promoting accountability and helping future users make informed decisions.
+It encourages quality service and continuous improvement of listings.

+7. Database Optimizations
+Optimizing the database improves query performance, ensures data integrity, and supports scalability as user data, bookings, and reviews grow.
+Efficient database design and indexing are essential for a responsive and reliable user experience.